dikortis/LetsTalkETC/Episodes/Episode_12.md

-Max before it well Justin as well and they are very bright guys I'm sure you will benefit from this discussion so let's let's get right to it so why don't we first do this let's have the audience learn a little bit about you guys I yeah so max why don't you go first
+Max before it well Justin as well and they are very bright guys I'm sure you will benefit from this discussion so let's get right to it so why don't we first do this let's have the audience learn a little bit about you guys I so max why don't you go first